 SUBJECT: Letter of recommendation follow-up (Deadline: Nov.
 15)

 Dear Ms. Smith,

 I hope this email finds you well.

 First of all, thank you.
-I’m sure letters of recommendation aren’t the most thrilling part of your job, but it means a lot that you’d write me one.
+It means a lot that you’re writing me a letter.
 To make the process smoother, I’ve included my current resume, as well as the attached questionnaire to remind you of all my amazing qualities (hehe).
 Otherwise, here’s what you need to know in brief:

 I’m applying to the University of Texas, Stanford and USC.